 The sections of the page are described below.

-On the top-right corner of the page, you can access the administration section.
-If you are a Druva Cloud administrator, you can:
+If you are a Druva Cloud Administrator, you can:

-- Add, edit, or delete inSync, Phoenix, or other Druva Cloud administrators
+- Add, edit, or delete inSync, Phoenix, or other Druva Cloud Administrator

 - Set up a password policy